Zhaofeng-Tian/rl_ros/readme.md

 # Reinforcemen Learning with ROS/Gazebo Guidance

+## Welcome to cite the paper below if this project helps.
 `@INPROCEEDINGS{9844904,
   author={Tian, Zhaofeng and Shi, Weisong}, booktitle={2022 Fifth International Conference on Connected and Autonomous Driving (MetroCAD)},